What are these attributes `aria-labelledby` and `aria-hidden` ?

 aria-hidden=”false” and make it visible.

-aria-labelledby: The aria-labelledby attribute is used to relate labels and the element containing labeling text.
-The value for the aria-labelledby is usually the ID of an element containing the labeling text.
+aria-labelledby: The aria-labelledby attribute is used to relate labels and the element containing labelling text.
+The value for the aria-labelledby is usually the ID of an element containing the labelling text.
 It can have more than one element id in its value part.

 This is very similar to an input element containing a for attribute to link labels.

 When to use HTML specification attribute and ARIA attribute?